Skip to contents

 ...

-Width values as numbers.
-Can be unnamed (applied in order) or named by column.
-Values represent relative proportions.
+Width values as numbers or strings.
+Can be unnamed (positional, applied in column order) or named by column name.
+Positional mode requires exactly one value per column.

 Value